austin020269/School_District_Analysis/README.md

 Data Sources provided to analyze and minipulate included:
 - schools_complete.csv
 - students_complete.csv
+- clean_students_complete.csv
+- missing_grades.csv

+Software utilized for this study included:
+- Python 3.7.6
--
+- Conda 4.9.2
-Software: Python 3.6.9, Anaconda Navigator 1.9.7, Jupyter Notebook 6.0.1
+- Jupyter Notebook 6.1.4

 ## Analysis and Workflow
 Some of the students were caught with academic dishonesty from Thomas High School.
 The data for the math and reading scores must be removed and the following information should be recalculated.